5 Simple Ways To Help Your Senior Dog Live Longer …

 Just simply putting down a non-slip runner or matting can help your dog to move around the house safely and with more confidence.

-So be mindful of not leaving clutter on the floor or obstacles that your dog might be unfamiliar, which may lead to them having a fall.
+So be mindful of not leaving clutter on the floor or obstacles that your dog might be unfamiliar with, which may lead to them having a fall.

 So think about a bed with thick memory foam that can mold to your dog’s body shape and ease pressure on their aging joints.